Scared? Good, we never grow when we are inside our comfort zone.

 What would happen if you looked at your past with a different perspective?
 How would you feel?
 What if your past could empower you or at least that you could look back without feeling pain?
 You can choose a Healing Session by clicking here so that I can help you or you can find someone else yet it is important to take care of our emotions.
 I would love to leave you with a quote from Wayne Dyer:

 “Change the way you look at things and the things you look at will change”.

 Why do people love me?
 Do they really love me?
 Am I worthy of being loved?
 Am I worthy of being listened to?

 I believe that just like epilepsy is a medical condition, being human is a living condition.
-With one you are conditioned to take medication for life and with the other you are conditioned to have a self talk filled with limiting beliefs that need to be addressed in order to avoid feeling overwhelmed.
+With one, you are conditioned to take medication for life and with the other, you are conditioned to have self-talk filled with limiting beliefs that need to be addressed in order to avoid feeling overwhelmed.

 If you imagen the brain like a sponge that absorbs through our 6 senses information and that the conscious mind can only understand 10% of all the information, you could then understand why sometimes we overreact without a clue of where those emotions came from.

 Let me explain.
 Imagine that when you were a little one-year-old girl you had a very bad experience with a doctor but you simply forgot (your conscious mind did).
 With that same story 40 years later you don´t understand why you get so nervous when you have to go to a doctor although your health is generally good and nothing has ever been bad.